sergiusens/snappy-docs/core/store.md

 After you've chosen a channel, your application is sent for review.
 Most apps are reviewed by way of automated checks, but if your app uses sensitive [interfaces](/docs/core/interfaces), it may be manually reviewed -- you can find more details on the review process [here](https://developer.ubuntu.com/en/publish/application-states/).

 Once your snap has been reviewed and approved, you can publish it when you're ready, instantly making the snap available to users.

+### Release channels

+On the store, snaps can be published into different channels at the same time: `stable`, `candidate` (release candidate), `beta`, and `edge`.
+This enables you to engage with users who are willing to test changes, and it helps users decide how close to the leading edge of development they want to be.

+By default, snaps are installed from the `stable` channel.
+Versions of snaps from other channels need to be explicitly selected:

+    $ snap install hello --beta
+    $ hello
+    Hello, snap padawan!

+And a snap can be refreshed from a different channel to the one it was originally installed from:

+    $ snap refresh hello --beta
+    Name    Version   Rev   Developer   Notes
+    hello   2.10.1    29    canonical   -
+    hello  (beta) installed

+This switches the snap to using this channel for future updates.

 ## Other stores